rodneyshupe/Cookbook/Recipes/Appetizers/GoatCheeseAndSalamiStuffedDates.rst

 ----------

-1. Toast pistachios in a dry small skillet over medium heat, tossing occasionally, until golden brown, 5-8 minutes.
-Let cool slightly, then finely chop.
+1. Toast pistachios in a dry small skillet over medium heat, tossing occasionally, until golden brown, 5-8 minutes; let cool slightly, then finely chop.
 2. Mix goat cheese, salami, and lemon zest in a medium bowl.
-3. Slice dates in half lengthwise, taking care not to cut all the way through, and open like a book.
-Stuff each date with a small scoop of goat cheese mixture.
+3. Slice dates in half lengthwise, taking care not to cut all the way through, and open like a book; stuff each with a small scoop of the goat cheese mixture.
-4. Arrange dates, filling side up, on a large plate or platter.
-Drizzle honey over and top with pistachios.
+4. Arrange dates filling side up on a large plate or platter, then drizzle honey over and top with pistachios.